uvoglu/unicode-unspoof/README.md

 For example the unicode character `a` (`U+0430`) looks like a normal `a` (`U+0061`), but in fact it isn't.

-The initial use-case of this tool was to revert spoofed unicode strings in online programming exams.
+The initial use-case of this tool was to revert spoofed unicode strings in online programming exams on moodle.